mdtanker/python_package_template/README.md

     - for `Branch`, choose "gh-pages"
     - for `Select folder`, choose "root"
     - optionally choose a custom URL and hit save
+    - in each PR there should be a preview for the new site
     - for every push to `main` (from a PR), the site will be updated
 14) Finalize
     - remove all the above instructions and raise any issues in this template's repository if you have any suggestion or found any errors in this template!